January 31st Deadline: Important Customs Update regarding Entry Summary Declarations for Safety and Security.

 This means equipment can be reverse engineered when no drawings or component details are available.

 From here the product can be, for example, CNC machined or 3D printed in-house.
+This approach not only preserves the integrity of legacy equipment but also supports innovation in the production of bespoke solutions.

 In addition it can be modified or reverse engineered using CAD software, enabling performance improvements and the manufacture of obsolete or long lead time parts.